akaichen/Linkit_Smart_7688-1/README.md

-# Linkit Smart 7688 IoT Cloud
+# Programs running on LinkIt Smart 7688 Duo that connects to IoT Platform

 ##